Stool Bleeding Treatment Lahore – Piles – Gastroenterologist Zaib Hospital

 Stool bleeding can be terrifying while rubbing after a bowel movement or from a test ordered by your specialist.
-We have a team of best gastroenterology specialists treating disease with Chinese traditional medication.
+We have a team of the best gastroenterology specialists treating disease with Chinese traditional medication.
 While stool bleeding can signal a serious problem, it does not always.
 Here is what you need to know about the possible causes of bloody stools and treatment that what you and your doctor should do if you discover a problem.

 Blood in Stool (Pakhanay main Khoon) – Bawaseer Specialist Lahore

 Stool bleeding means there is bleeding someplace in your digestive tract.
-The fecal occult test used to track it.
-At other times it may visibly on toilet tissue or in the toilet after a bowel movement as red blood.
+The fecal occult test is used to track it.
+At other times it may visible on toilet tissue or in the toilet after a bowel movement as red blood.
 Stool Bleeding that happens higher up in the digestive tract may make stool appear tarry and black.

 Possible causes of blood in the stool include:

 Diverticular disease: Diverticula are small pouches that project from the colon wall.

 Anal fissure: A small tear or cut in the tissue lining the anus similar to the cracks that happen in chapped lips.
 Fissures are often initiated when passing a large, and hard stool.